muammar/mkchromecast/README.md

 git pull
 ```

-or if you prefer just pass the `--update` argument to `mkchromecast`:
+or if you prefer it, you can just pass the `--update` argument to
+**mkchromecast**:

 ```
 python mkchromecast.py --update
 ```

 If you are using the **macOS** application, [download the latest dmg
-here](https://github.com/muammar/mkchromecast/releases/), and replace the
+here](https://github.com/muammar/mkchromecast/releases/latest), and replace the
 `mkchromecast.app` in your `/Applications/` directory.

 **Linux** users need to [download the latest deb